 What I found out was, Austin is great for both road biking and mountain biking.
 It has great trails like the Barton Creek Greenbelt on the mountain biking side and for road biking Austin has many dedicated bike lanes that makes it easy and fun to ride.

-I finally decided to buy a road bike and have enjoyed ever since:
+I finally decided to buy the best folding bike and have enjoyed ever since:

 My Fuji Road bike